danstocker-legacy/nodes/README.md

 port counts on instantiation: one for input, one for output.
 Both counts default to 1.

-The callback passed in will receive a lookup object of input values, indexed by port name, and the tag, and is not expected to return any value.
+The callback passed in will receive a lookup object of input values - indexed by port name, and the tag, and is not expected to return any value.

 Once an ad-hoc node is created, its ports will be numbered, starting from 0.